-Wunderbar offers a continental menu, including several daily specials.
-House specialties range from schnitzels to delicious favorites such as caprese chicken and fish and chips.
+Wunderbar (Continental) House specialties range from schnitzels to delicious favorites such as caprese chicken and fish and chips.
 A favorite with the locals.

 Governor’s Tavern (Pub) Recently renovated Hudson local watering hole offers typical “pub grub”: Great burgers and a nice beer selection on tap.
 This is the place to go for no-nonsense food in a cozy atmosphere.
 Nothing fancy, just easy and good.

-Wasabi serves the freshest sushi around and a great variety of both cold and cooked food and friendly, fast service.
+Wasabi (Sushi) Offers a great variety of both cold and cooked food and friendly, fast service.

 Things to Do in Hudson, New York

 Many areas of the City of Hudson are recognized historic districts, including our Willard Place.
 Historic architecture reflects the rich history and diverse past of the area.
-Additionally a mix of mid-century and more contemporary homes and buildings can be seen.
+Additionally, a mix of mid-century and more contemporary homes and buildings can be seen.

 Columbia, Dutchess and Greene Counties boast some of the most well preserved historic landmarks in the country.
 Visitors to these well-preserved sites are taken back to another era and a time in America’s history.